kg86/satcomp/README.md

 The script `shell/example_run.sh` evaluates our solutions on files of the Canterbury and Calgary corpus.
 On success, it creates a JSON file `shell/example_run/benchmark.json` storing various statistics of the conducted benchmark.
-Depending on the used operating system, this script might fail.
-For that reasons, we provide a Docker image.
-The starting point for that is the script `shell/docker/gen.sh`, which builds a Docker image, and runs the code inside a Docker container.
-On success, it puts a `shell/docker/plot.tar` file back onto the host machine.
-This file contains LaTex code with tikz/pgf instructions, which can generate plots for the aforementioned datasets.

 ## Usage